2025–26 Punjab FC season: Preseason and Friendlies

 Punjab played 2 friendly matches – against Namdhari and Delhi on 5 October and 19 October respectively.
 Punjab won both the matches comfortably by 2–1 and 4–1.
 Suresh Meitei and Kipgen scored for Punjab in the 2–1 victory against Namdhari.
 Kipgen, Ninthoi, Nikhil Prabhu and Omang scored for Punjab in the 4–1 victory against Delhi.
+In January the team played two more friendlies against the same opponents as the start of the league season was delayed.